 - 1. The final acreage and number of dwelling units per Block may vary by no more than 15% in Urban Density Mixed Use Blocks and no more than 30% in all other Blocks, so long as the number of dwelling units does not exceed the total minimums and maximums allowed across the entire development. - 2.
 The total minimum number of dwelling units shall be achieved. - 3.
 The total maximum number of dwellings shall not be exceeded. - 4.
-At least two (2) different residential uses (see Table 3) shall be provided in each Block in which residential uses are permitted. - 5.
+At least two (2) different residential uses (see Table 3) shall be provided. - 5.
 The total gross maximum square footage of non-residential uses shall not exceed 60,000 square feet. - 6.
 Retail stores and services in Blocks 16-24 shall not exceed a ground footprint of 1,600 net square feet. - 7.
-Eating establishments in Blocks 16-24 shall not exceed a ground footprint of 1,600 net square feet.
+Eating establishments in Blocks 16-24 shall not exceed a ground footprint of 1,600 net square feet. - 8.
+The total minimum non-residential square footage shall be achieved.